mathewpareles/LLM-Research/README.md

 ## Quantum Computing Research

 In my undergrad at Cornell, I researched ways of using Quantum Computers to solve Partial Differential Equations.
-Here are some of the simulations that I created.
+Here is a simulation of the Heat Equation that I created.
 The code is written in Qiskit, so you can run it on actual an Quantum Computer.

 <p align="center">
 <img src="/images/0.png" alt="4 fold band" width="400"/>